dapr/proposals/20251022-S-placementV2.md

 ```

 Improvements:
-- No global pause: only the types in flight are briefly locked, others continue (soft stickiness).
+- No global pause: only the types in flight are briefly locked.
 - Less network: payloads contain only the changed types.
 - Less CPU: only rebuild rings for changed types.
 - Better concurrency: different types can disseminate in parallel.